ButinVladimir/cyberiada/ROADMAP.md

 Each minute each district may have receive new orders.
 Order searching is affected by certain side jobs.

 If order has hacking or combat, it is time limited instead of time walled.
-Failure to finish in time will result in loss of credibility, orders or money and may trigger retaliation.
+Failure to finish in time will result in loss of respect, orders or money and may trigger retaliation.

 Crew member can be assigned two types of orders: completable orders are will yield result after finishing them and side jobs will yield as member works on it, possibly with side effects.
 Completable orders will be finished first, if there is no completables, crew member will work on their side job.
 Only one side job and one completable is available for each crew member.
 Assigning new side job/completable will result in cancelling previous one.